mattermost/docs/source/deploy/deploy-mobile-apps-using-emm-provider.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-`Enterprise Mobile Management software <https://en.wikipedia.org/wiki/Enterprise_mobility_management>`__ helps enterprise teams manage secure mobile endpoints with managed app configuration.
+Admins can enhance mobile security by deploying with `Enterprise Mobility Management (EMM) <https://en.wikipedia.org/wiki/Enterprise_mobility_management>`__ and :doc:`Mattermost AppConfig </deploy/mobile-appconfig>` compatibility to secure mobile endpoints with management application configuration.

 You can use an EMM to: